MrSankofa/projectdnd/README.md

 folder should be empty otherwise it will not overwrite the new code you had.
 Thus just delete the files not the folder and execute NODE_ENV=production gulp in the command prompt or terminal.

+Once you have the downloaded and move it to your desktop

+1. press Windows + "r"
+2. opens run application, type cmd ,press enter
+3. Navigate to the projectdnd-master directory
+3a. use the cd command and the name of the next level to find the projectdnd directory. dir

+4. Once your in the projectdnd directory, type gulp and press enter. this starts the server and you can open a texteditor (notepad++) to edit the code.
+To stop the server CTRL+C